codeclimate/codeclimate/README.md

 ### Plugin installation

-Plugins, or "engines", are the docker images that run analysis tools.
+Plugins, or "engines", are the podman images that run analysis tools.
 We support many different plugins, and will only install the ones necessary to run analysis.
 As part of setting up your project, we recommend running `codeclimate engines:install` from within your repository before running `codeclimate